Is Sedation Dentistry Right for You?

 - Patients with pain sensitivity

-- Patients with difficulty sitting long periods of time
+- Patients with difficulty sitting for long periods

 - Patients that are claustrophobic